Home Topics Churchyard Miscellany Transcripts References Family History Glossary Latest Beeston Blog About us Site Search

 Memorials in Bezu-Le-Guery Communal Cemetery, Aisne, France1

 Of the seven men from Beeston killed during the first year of the War, only two were killed on the Western Front.
-The first man reported killed in 1914 from Beeston, however, was a soldier, Private William Stevens of the 1st Battalion Lincolnshire Regiment, who was killed in action during the battle of Marne on the 8th September, 1914.
+The first man reported killed in 1914 from Beeston, however, was a soldier, Corporal William Stevens of the 1st Battalion Lincolnshire Regiment, who was killed in action during the battle of Marne on the 8th September, 1914.

-As Corporal Stevens had no known grave, but is one of the ten British soldiers commemorated on a Memorial in the Bezu-Le-Guery Communal Cemetery.
+Corporal Stevens had no known grave, but is one of the ten British soldiers commemorated on a Memorial in the Bezu-Le-Guery Communal Cemetery.

 Bezu-Le-Guery Communal Cemetery : Bezu-le-Guery is 16 kilometres west of Chateau Thierry.
 The cemetery is on the right hand side of the D84 on entering the village off the N3.
-The cemetery contains 13 Commonwealth burials of the First World War, seven of which are unidentified4.
+The cemetery contains 13 Commonwealth burials of the First World War, seven of which are unidentified7.

 Footnotes

-2"Soldiers Died in the Great War, 1914-1919" records his birthplace as Old Basford, Nottingham and his residence as Beeston, Notts
+3"Soldiers Died in the Great War, 1914-1919" records his birthplace as Old Basford, Nottingham and his residence as Beeston, Notts

-3His post-war entry in the Commonwealth War Graves Commission records his wife as Mrs E Stevens at this Lenton address.
+4His post-war entry in the Commonwealth War Graves Commission records his wife as Mrs E Stevens at this Lenton address.

-4This description of Bezu-Le-Guery Communal Cemetery is based on that on the Commonwealth War Graves Commission website. (http://www.cwgc.org)
+7This description of Bezu-Le-Guery Communal Cemetery is based on that on the Commonwealth War Graves Commission website. (http://www.cwgc.org)

 Return to Top of Page